 5 Golden Rules to Buying a New Car

-Whether you’re a first-time car buyer or your current ride has racked up too many miles, you may be thinking it’s time to purchase a new vehicle.
+Whether you’re a first-time car buyer or your current ride has racked up too many miles, you may be thinking it’s time to buy a new car.
 But the car buying process can be intimidating no matter how many times you’ve been through it, and it can be easy to overlook some aspects you should be considering.
 Here are five rules to help you save money before driving off the lot.

-1. Begin Negotiations With the Invoice Price.
+2. Begin Negotiations With the Invoice Price

 Students, first-time car buyers, active/retired military and credit union members are just a few groups that may qualify for certain rebates or discounts.
 The most common are cash rebates from the car manufacturer, which is money that you get back after the purchase.
-While salesmen may share some discounts with you, they are not obligated to tell you everything that you may qualify for.
+While a salesperson may share some discounts with you, they are not obligated to tell you everything that you may qualify for.
 Third-party sources, such as Edmunds.com and Kelley Blue Book, are good places to start researching purchase incentives.

-3. Be Prepared to Negotiate Three Times.
+4. Be Prepared to Negotiate Three Times

 You may go into a car purchase with the idea that you’ll only have to negotiate the sales price.
 However, to get the best possible deal, you’ll want to negotiate three times throughout the process.